 Mentoring Graduate Students

-The Vanderbilt University College of Arts & Science is sponsoring a Faculty Development Series for faculty entitled "Conversations on Graduate Mentoring, Advising and Teaching" during the 2007-08 academic year.
-See this website for more information and online registration.
+The Vanderbilt University College of Arts & Science sponsored a Faculty Development Series for faculty entitled “Conversations on Graduate Mentoring, Advising and Teaching” during the 2007-08 academic year.

 What is mentoring?